wso2/docs-is/en/includes/guides/users/outbound-provisioning/google.md

-# Outbound provisioning with Google
+# Configure outbound provisioning with Google

-The guide explains how you can provision users to Google at the time a user logs in to an application registered in {{product_name}} with an external Identity Provider (IdP).
+This guide explains how you can provision users to Google Workspace at the time a user is onboarded to {{product_name}}.

 ## Configure Google Workspace for provisioning